daniel-le97/next-pocket/client/features.md

 Search functionality: Implement search functionality to allow users to easily find messages, channels, and servers.

 By implementing these features, you'll be able to demonstrate your understanding of Next.js and real-time applications, and create a Discord clone that users will enjoy using.

+TODO --
+Flush out the Server Members Bar and User Status, -when a User is created, create a user Status record with it -when user is created, create a default friend to one of the Admins?
+-populate with fake data